ADLCero/CEE_609_project/README.md

 ### Remote-sensed predictors: ET, PET, soil moisture, monthly maximum temperature

 For these remote-sensed predictors, the `rgee` package was used to access their data from Google Earth Engine using the R interface.
 These were all retrieved from TerraClimate: Monthly Climate and Climatic Water Balance for Global Terrestrial Surfaces, University of Idaho (Abatzoglou et al., 2018).
 TerraClimate provides monthly data on climatic water balance for global terrestrial surfaces at a resolution of 4638.3 meters.
 The data set has 14 bands corresponding to different meteorological parameters and its record covers 1958-01-01 to 2021-12-01, making it a good potential source of remote-sensed meteorological parameters that can be used to build predictive models that can fill in gaps in ground data.
+The actual evapotranspiration from this data set was derived using a one-dimensional soil water balance model while the PET was derived from ASCE Penman-Montieth.
+Likewise, soil moisture was also derived from a one-dimensional soil water balance model.

 ### Remote-sensed predictors: Normalized Difference Vegetation Index (NDVI)